rmsk2/Hello_Foenix256_Jr/README.md

 The file `hello.asm` contains a simple assembly program which pokes the character A into the top left corner of the screen memory.
 You can use `64tass --nostart -o hello.bin hello.asm` (or `make hello`) to assemble this program.
-The resulting binary `hello.bin` can then be uploaded to the machine using the methods described above.
+The resulting binary `hello.bin` can then be uploaded to the F256 Jr. using the methods described above.

 ```
 ; target address is $4000